-Are you stuck on how to choose a paint brush?
-Do you find yourself standing in the paint isle looking at a million brushes and can’t decide what one to buy?
+Are you stuck on how to choose a paintbrush?
+Do you find yourself standing in the paint aisle looking at a million brushes and can’t decide what one to buy?
 Although they may look alike they are very different and designed for a specific job and specific paints.
-Here are a couple of easy things to remember when selecting a paint brush.
+Here are a couple of easy things to remember when selecting a paintbrush.

-First tip on how to choose a paint brush, DON’T buy cheap paint brushes, a good quality brush will last you years if you take care of it.
+The first tip on how to choose a paintbrush is DON’T buy cheap paintbrushes, a good quality brush will last you years if you take care of it.
 It’s worth the investment.
-Not only will it last longer it will give you better coverage, it will go on easier and make your job easier.
+Not only will it last longer it will give you better coverage, but it will also go on easier and make your job easier.

 1: Look for a brush with densely packed bristles that run all the way through the ferrule.